 Hide transforms industrial by-products into a leather substitute material composed of the same protein that makes up most of the dry mass of leather.
 With the backing of Entrepreneur First we hope to further develop our first prototype.
 We will then be looking to fundraise again to scale up our manufacturing processes to produce materials on a larger scale.
 Currently we are working with partners in both the supply and demand side of our business to accelerate our prototype development; the most important activity for our business.

-Yudi and I have come so far in just one year since we created the Hide concept when we attended the 3-month EnterpriseTECH programme at the Judge Business School.
+Yudi and I have come so far in just one year since we created the Hide concept when we attended the 3-month EnterpriseTECH programme at Cambridge Judge Business School.
 Back then, the idea of setting out on a new path after finishing a PhD seemed rife with uncertainty for someone who has stayed in education for 22 years of their life.
 It was a seemingly unpromising dreary winter afternoon in December 2018 when I embarked upon a journey into entrepreneurship with EnterpriseTECH that has since been both rewarding and challenging.

 It was through EnterpriseTECH that I first met Yudi, a fellow PhD student and team mate.
 Little did we know that this would be the start of a truly unique business cofounding relationship.
 We bonded over the well curated post-lecture networking, where a smattering of wine loosened up our interactions.
 Yudi’s modest demeanour was hiding a truly multifaceted and talented individual who is trilingual, an exceptional pianist and able enough to freelance as a graphic designer, just to name a few of his skills.